 The S-Type was a heavily modified version of the Mark 2 saloon with a raised roofline, longer tail styling and a variant of Bob Knight’s double wishbone rear suspension.
-Perhaps due to its appearance, which was arguably one of Sir William Lyons’ less inspired stylistic efforts, the model did not find favour with American buyers.
-With his energies directed towards managing a growing business empire, Lyons’ previously unerring touch appeared to have misfired.
+Perhaps due to its appearance, which fell awkwardly between a number of stools, the model did not find favour with American buyers.
+With Sir William Lyons’ energies directed towards managing a growing business empire, the Jaguar founder’s previously unerring touch appeared to have deserted him.

 Furthermore, years of indecision had seriously hampered the XJ4 programme – (to become 1968’s XJ Saloon), and by 1965, a lack of engineering resources had delayed it further still.
 With the full-size Mark Ten not paying its way, Lyons hoped the S-Type could maintain sales until the new saloon was ready, but signs were that it was fading.

 Sir William attended the Earls Court Motor Show that October, closely monitoring crowds on the Jaguar stand, noting to a subordinate; “There’s not enough interest being shown in the S-Type, we must do something quickly.”
-Dancing girls weren’t really the Jaguar founder’s style, so on his return to Coventry he immediately set to work.
+Dancing girls weren’t really the Jaguar CEO’s style, so on his return to Coventry he immediately set to work.